 Human groups create public goods in the form of unmeasured relationships, social norms and cultural practices.
 These public goods are incredibly valuable in terms of individual health and happiness.
 Yet they are not readily measured by economic transactions.
 Economics in general struggles with public goods, and social public goods are even more invisible.

 Economics, as a discipline, suffers from a "replication crisis" - many large scale theories are only testable in the world and the experiments meant to measure them inevitably lack power and scope.
 In this sense, it is less of a science and more a historical kind of map-making that has increasingly been pulled into politics, rhetoric and ideology.
 Here's the conundrum: we need to design and build balanced economic systems, but our tools suck.

 Prosocial value patterns¶

 We can begin by being intentional about both our explicit and implicit values, and developing an aesthetic which creates a player experience that best supports our values.
 Critically, this needs to be measurable - game design is an engineering craft.
 To achieve this, we'll use economics as a design practice rather than a science.

 There are truths in economic systems: trade creates value (or destroys it if we miss a key externality); supply and demand generally work, etc. We can use these to adopt an explicitly prosocial set of values in our games and economies:

 - Friendship: The formation and maintenance of healthy, meaningful friendship networks.

 - Thriving individuals: The facilitation of eudaimonic happiness.
 Players feel competence, volition, and relatedness, both for themselves and for their friends.

-- Altruism: The promotion of activities that involve intrinsically motivated altruism and cooperation.
+- Altruism: The promotion of activities that involve intrinsically motivated cooperation.